 What else have you invested in?

-We’re also an investor in Califia, which has a wide range of products from plant-based milk to yoghurt and butter.
+We’re also an investor in Califia, which has a wide range of products from plant-based milk to yogurt and butter.
 I’ve admired the company’s branding and R&D effort since its early days.
 Through investment, we can create a very synergistic partnership.
 Califia doesn’t have a team in Asia right now and Beyond Meat did not have a team in Asia until recently.
 There are a lot of things that we can do with them or on their behalf, such as helping communicate their brands correctly and making their offerings accessible.
 So Green Monday Ventures serves as an investment arm on the one hand, and also to anchor strategic partnerships on the other hand.

 Does your venture team focus more on brands than the technology behind them?